wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 $ cd go-wanchain

-$ git checkout posalpha
+$ git checkout pos

 $ git pull

 $ make
 ```

-Then you can find the binary file in the path of `build/bin/gwan`
+Then you can find the binary file in path `build/bin/gwan`

 ## 5.3.
 Run

-You can start a node run in two different roles as follow.
+You can run a node in two different modes, staking and non staking.

 ### 5.3.1.
-Run as a synchronize node
+Non-staking node

 ```
 $ gwan --pluto --rpc --syncmode "full"
 ```

 ### 5.3.2.
-Run as a miner node
+Staking-node

-In the following command.
-You should replace the `0x8d8e7c0813a51d3bd1d08246af2a8a7a57d8922e` to you own pos account address and replace `/tmp/pw.txt` file to your own password file with your password string in it.
+In the following command, you should replace the `0x8d8e7c0813a51d3bd1d08246af2a8a7a57d8922e` with your own account address and replace the `/tmp/pw.txt` file with your own password file with your password string in it.

 ```
 $ gwan --pluto --rpc --etherbase "0x8d8e7c0813a51d3bd1d08246af2a8a7a57d8922e" --unlock "0x8d8e7c0813a51d3bd1d08246af2a8a7a57d8922e" --password /tmp/pw.txt --rpc  --mine --minerthreads=1 --syncmode "full"